jcourtois/ac-chef-tutorial/README.md

  Will this work on other Operating Systems?
 A good chef cookbook should be platform independent.
 That is why each resource has multiple providers.
 The correct provider is selected for the platform.
 Serverspec tests can also be written so that they are platform independent.
 Test-kitchen allows you to test your cookbook against multiple platforms at once.
 ### Exercise 5: Add Another Platform
-Add a second platform to your .kitchen.yml file.
-Use the box at this dropbox url https://www.dropbox.com/s/atu4at3q4g9wg6z/centos-66.box?dl=0.
-Run `$ kitchen test -c` to converge and test centos and ubuntu concurrently.*
+Add a second platform to your `.kitchen.yml` file.
+Use `bento/centos-7.1`.
+Run `$ kitchen test -c` to converge and test centos and ubuntu concurrently.
 ### Troubleshooting
 Mysql on Ubuntu might have a problem, so you will have to sometimes make sure its running before creating a database.
 Try using the service resource to start mysql if it has not started.
 Before you run the recipe to create a database.

 ```ruby
 service "mysql" do